ajpung/sdr_analysis/README.md

-# RATS
+# SDR Analysis Tool
-Radiation and Trajectory Simulator
+A software-defined radio (SDR) analysis tool.

 # Introduction
-RATS is used to create a digital twin of the radio frequency (RF) environment between terrestrial- and space-based assets.
-Each asset is assumed to have one stationary antenna.
+Working in conjunction with an antenna, SDRs are used to monitor and capture radio frequency (RF) signals captured by the antenna and turn them into a more user-friendly and analyzable data source.

 Notes and commands used to contribute are contained in the documentation.